Skip to content

 Bottom Line

-• Maintains matched loads for both antenna and receivers
+• Maintains a stable, matched load for both the antenna system and the receivers (within the design band)

-For serious RX systems—especially those using active antennas or SDRs—the Wilkinson isn’t just better.
-It’s essential.
+For serious RX systems—especially those using active antennas or multiple SDRs—the Wilkinson is often the difference between “it works” and “it’s clean.”

 When you split, don’t just divide—isolate.